-If you love the subtle ambience of fairy lights, but you aren’t quite sure how to use them in your home aside from the traditional holidays, come check out our finds for some of the cutest methods of utilizing decorative indoor string lights.
+If you love the subtle ambiance of fairy lights, but you aren’t quite sure how to use them in your home, aside from the traditional holidays, check out our fairy light ideas for some of the cutest methods of using decorative indoor string lights.
 There are so many ways to string these sparkly delights that we decided to break them into zones for you.
 This way you can imagine how you can best use them in your space, room by room.
 Let’s start with the entryway to your home.

-Light up the entrance
+- Light up the entrance

-The entryway or foyer is a great area for fairy lights any time of year.
+The entryway or foyer is a great area for fairy lights at any time of the year.
 They keep things warmly inviting and light your way without being too bright for guests’ eyes to adjust as they enter.

 Try them out in some of the following ways: